6/14/10 rev. 5/5/13

 The North, in and around present day Johnstown and Conemaugh Township; the South-Central, or the Berlin-Brothersvalley area; and the South, what today is Salisbury, Springs, and Elk Lick Township around the Casselman River.

 The Lee surname is probably Irish, and we know from the 1906 History of Bedford & Somerset Counties that there was an Irish settlement in early Elk Lick Township called Paddytown.
-Tommy’s mother held a deed to property near there after they moved from Eastern Pennsylvania.
-We don’t know what happened to her husband, but young Tommy was probably apprenticed to an Amish family to learn basic farming skills and even his trademark spinning wheel manufacturing technique.
-We believe Bishop Benedict Miller was the contractor.
+Our Lees were from nearby Milford Township, and Thomas, Sr. married a (yet another) Miller, this one from West Virginia, just across the Mason-Dixon line.
+Tommy’s mother Catherine held a deed to property near there after they moved from Eastern Pennsylvania.
+We don’t know much about her husband, but young Tommy was probably apprenticed to an Amish family to learn basic farming skills and even his trademark spinning wheel manufacturing technique.
+We believe Amish Bishop Benedict Miller was the contractor.
 By 1876, Thomas Lee’s farm is listed in the Beers Atlas for the area, amid the Amish, of course.

 Blackburn, and Wefley.
 History of Bedford, Somerset, and Fulton Counties.
 Chicago: Lewis Publishing Co., 1906.

 Brown, Sue.
 “Re: Indian John.”
 Ancestrycom posting.
 10 July 2005.
 20 April 2010